Keyboard shortcuts

 Based RollupProtocolSequencer ElectionProof SystemPreconfsAdditional Context

-Based OP (Gattaca)PermissionedRound RobinSingle Proof (optimistic)YesFor phase 1, the Sequencer/Gateway is centralized.
+Gattaca's Based OP (Gattaca + Lambdaclass)PermissionedRound RobinSingle Proof (optimistic)YesFor phase 1, the Sequencer/Gateway was centralized.
 For phase 2 (current phase) the Sequencer/Gateway is permissioned.

-R1PermissionlessTotal AnarchyMulti-proof (ZK, TEE, Guardian)NoR1 is yet to be specified but planned to be built on top of Surge and Taiko's Stack.
+R1PermissionlessTotal AnarchyMulti-proof (ZK, TEE, Guardian)NoR1 is yet to be specified but plans are for it to be built on top of Surge and Taiko's Stack.
 They're waiting until Taiko is mature enough to have preconfs

 Other based rollups not mentioned will be added later.